Skip to main content

-How PEMF Therapy is Effective for Treating Long COVID
+How PEMF Therapy Helps With Long COVID

 It has been almost four years since the pandemic caused unprecedented challenges to us.
 Although wearing a mask is not mandatory now and different phases of lockdowns have come and gone, the impact of COVID-19 remains.